Daniel-KM/Omeka-S-module-BlockPlus/README.md

 page blocks are implemented too: breadcrumbs, previous/next resource, section, etc.

+Another feature is the possibility to pre-configure groups of blocks, so it is easier to build a new page.

-Warning: Since Omeka S v4.1, many of the features implemented some years ago were implemented in core.
+**Warning**: Since Omeka S v4.1, many of the features implemented some years ago were re-implemented in core.
 The migration from old blocks of the module to new blocks may require some manual updates of the themes when they were customized.
 See below for migration.
 There is no issue for a new install.